BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique stone and antique marble.

 Stone and marble are both natural materials and are porous.
-This means that they can be penetrated by both air and liquid.
+This means that they can be penetrated by air and liquid.

 As a result, objects made from antique stone and marble can be susceptible to damage from water and dirt.

 During restoration, it is common practice to wax an antique marble chimneypiece.